John Hersey High School: Academics

+Demographics

+In the 2022-2023 school year, the school had 2,026 students.
+71% of students identified as non-Hispanic white, 13% were Hispanic or Latino, 11% were Asian, 4% were multiracial, and 2% were black or African-American.
+The school has a student to teacher ratio of 18.9, and 19% of students are eligible for free or reduced price school lunches.

 Activities

 John Hersey High School won 1st place in the 2007 National Deaf Academic Bowl competition.
 They won again in 2019.

 In 2007, the Hersey Huskie Rugby Club went to the Tier II State Championship, but lost to the Morton Mustangs.

 The Hersey Marching Huskies won the University of Illinois' field competition in 2006 and won the best overall award, the Governor's Trophy in 2009.

 In 2016, the Hersey Marching Huskies swept class 4A at the Illinois State Marching Championships and ended up placing 7th overall.

 The Hersey Symphonic Band was also named the 2017 Honor Band at the 2017 Illinois SuperState competition held annually at the University of Illinois.

+In 2024, the Hersey Symphonic Band was invited to perform at the Midwest Clinic, a very high honor for high school bands.

 Athletics

 Hersey High School competes in the Mid-Suburban League (MSL) East Division.
 JHHS is also a member of the Illinois High School Association (IHSA), which governs most interscholastic athletic and competitive activities in Illinois.
 Teams from Hersey are stylized as the Huskies.
 Hersey also keeps records and trophies won by Arlington High School and Forest View High School.

 The school sponsors interscholastic teams from both young men and women in basketball, cross country, golf, gymnastics, soccer, swimming & diving, tennis, track & field, volleyball, and water polo.
 Young men may also compete in baseball, football, and wrestling, while young women may compete in badminton, bowling, cheerleading, dance, and softball.
 While not sponsored by the IHSA, the school's athletic department also supervises athletes involved in the Special Olympics.

 The following teams have won their respective IHSA sponsored state tournament or meet: